Chapter 8 Advising Travelers with Specific Needs

-- Presumptive antirelapse therapy may be appropriate for exposure in areas with intense P. vivax transmission (after a normal level of glucose-6-phosphate dehydrogenase is documented).
+- Presumptive antirelapse therapy may be appropriate for exposure in areas with intense P. vivax transmission (after a normal level of G6PD is documented).

 - Misconceptions regarding malaria are pervasive in malaria-endemic countries among expatriates and local residents, and long-term travelers should trust health advice only from reputable and respected sources.

-Box 8-06.
-Practical advice on malaria chemoprophylaxis for clinicians counseling long-term travelers and expatriates
+Box 8-07.
+Practical advice on malaria prophylaxis for long-term travelers and expatriates

-- Reassure travelers that long-term use of chemoprophylaxis is safe and effective.
+- Reassure travelers that long-term use of prophylaxis is safe and effective.

 - Chloroquine used long-term (5–6 years of weekly dosing) raises concern for retinal toxicity.
 A baseline ophthalmologic examination is recommended, with follow-up every 6–12 months after 5 years of use.

-- Encourage travelers to take their chemoprophylaxis for as long as they are living in areas with malaria transmission.
+- Encourage travelers to take their prophylaxis for as long as they are living in areas with malaria transmission.

-- For people living in countries with only seasonal or focal areas of malaria transmission, use chemoprophylaxis during high-transmission seasons or for travel to endemic areas.
+- For people living in countries with only seasonal or focal areas of malaria transmission, use prophylaxis during high-transmission seasons or for travel to endemic areas.

 - Assess whether traveler should carry a reliable supply of malaria treatment medication.
 If malaria is diagnosed, the traveler will have an effective medicine that will not interact with other medicines (see Chapter 3, Malaria).

-- Beware of the wide availability of counterfeit and substandard antimalarial drugs, especially in Asia and sub-Saharan Africa.
+- Beware of the wide availability of poor-quality (substandard, falsified, or counterfeit) antimalarial drugs, especially in Asia and sub-Saharan Africa.
 All medications should be obtained from the home country or a reliable and reputable local source.

 - Discuss Plasmodium vivax malaria with travelers who may have prolonged exposure in high-prevalence areas (for example, a traveler who has been in Papua New Guinea for 6 months).

-- Check glucose-6-phosphate dehydrogenase to determine whether an expatriate can take presumptive antirelapse therapy after leaving an endemic area.
+- Check G6PD to determine whether an expatriate can take presumptive antirelapse therapy after leaving an endemic area.